Party leaders cast ballots in Scottish Parliament election

 Mr Sarwar is standing against First Minister Nicola Sturgeon in the Glasgow Southside constituency, which includes Pollokshields.

+Flanked by his wife and four-year-old son, Mr Sarwar was in a buoyant mood, chatting with voters and answering questions from journalists.

+He said he used both votes for Scottish Labour and urged other voters to do the same.

-Ms Sturgeon has already voted by post but she will join SNP candidate Rosa Salih at Annette Street Primary School polling station in Govanhill, Glasgow, to lend her support and meet a Syrian family as they cast their ballots.
+Ms Sturgeon had already voted by post but she joined SNP candidate Roza Salih at Annette Street Primary School polling station in Govanhill, Glasgow, to lend her support and meet a Syrian family as they cast their ballots.

+This year’s poll is the first in which people with refugee status are entitled to vote, and the SNP leader said it is “great we’ve got everybody who lives here able to vote”, adding it is an “exciting” and “special thing to do”.

+She also posed for a photo with a dog called Elsa outside the school and recorded a video message for the interpreter for the Syrians, whose mother is unwell with Covid-19.

+Arriving on his bike, Mr Harvie posed for press photographers before entering the polling station, wearing a face mask bearing the LGBT rainbow flag.

+After casting his vote, and at the behest of the photographers, Mr Harvie rode a bike pulling a small billboard adorned with his face.

-Scottish Greens co-leader Lorna Slater will vote at a primary school in Edinburgh, while her fellow co-leader Patrick Harvie will vote at a school in Glasgow.
+His fellow Greens co-leader Lorna Slater voted at a primary school in Edinburgh.

+Scottish Conservative leader Douglas Ross was joined by his wife Krystle and son Alistair as he arrived at Alves Hall in Moray to cast his vote.

 Scottish Liberal Democrat leader Willie Rennie has already voted by post.